Terms and Conditions

 In the event of any dispute arising out of or in connection with this Agreement, either Party shall invite the other Party to commence negotiations to resolve the dispute in good faith.

-Any invitation to negotiate shall be issued in writing, in the usual way the Parties communication in writing.
+Any invitation to negotiate shall be issued in writing, in the usual way the Parties communicate in writing.

 If the Parties do not reach a settlement within 14 calendar days of one Party having invited the other in writing to negotiate, the dispute shall be exclusively and finally resolved by litigation in the courts of London, England.